-How To Apply for Medical Tax Credit for School Fees or Training
+How To Apply for School Fees for medical credit from CRA

 In my post What are Financial Bloggers Good For, I mentioned the capability of a parent to claim their child’s school fees as a medical expense (if you qualify under the CRA rules).
-Mark helped me out with that, and he suggested that I outline the steps that I took to get that credit from the CRA.
+Mark helped me out with that, and he suggested that I outline the steps that I took to get my child’s school fees for medical credit, from the CRA?

 As taken from the RC 4064 – Medical and Disability-Related Information 2012 page from the CRA site: